 The comfort on this stroller is also questionable.
 While it seems like it might be cozy with the visually appealing sheepskin padding, it has a non-adjustable suspension that isn't great and a flexing frame which could lead to feeling every bump on the road.

 This stroller received a 4 of 10 for safety which made it one of the lowest scoring products in our review.
-The average score for this group is a 6, with several of the strollers tying with a high score of 7.
+While the average score for this metric is a 6, there were several that tied with a high score of 7.

 This stroller has double action brakes with both sides needing to be engaged for proper brake use.
 The brakes are not the easiest to set and parents might think they have set them when they really haven't.
 The brake can pop out of position if not properly set deep in the groove, so we encourage parents to double check the brakes before leaving the stroller.
 The brakes also have more play in them than some of the competition and only requires 30 pounds of pressure to slide forward and 32 to move back.
 Single action brakes are easier to set and seem to have less play than the double action brakes, that we prefer.

 The cup holders on the Safari are set high on the frame and could result in a bonk on baby's head should a water bottle topple out while moving.
 It is a potential safety risk for baby and we think parents shouldn't use it, at the very least not while running and definitely not with hot beverages ever.

 The Safari has a 5-point harness system that is simple to attach and undo.
 It adjusts small enough for smaller riders with adjustable shoulder and crotch straps.
 The shoulder strap padding is in a better place than most making adjustments on the fly easier and the straps potentially more comfortable.

 This stroller has a wrist safety strap in case parents trip or loose contact with the stroller while running.
 This can come in handy going downhill as well.
 The strap on the Safari mounts low on the back of the frame and we like this position better than the handlebar where parents might pull the stroller over should they fall.